lishiyu0088/Neural_Bradley-Terry/README.md

 ### AVA dataset (used for pretrained models)

-The model was trained on the [AVA (Aesthetic Visual Analysis) dataset](http://refbase.cvc.uab.es/files/MMP2012a.pdf) You can get it from [here](https://github.com/mtobeiyf/ava_downloader) Here are some examples of images with theire scores
+The model was trained on the [AVA (Aesthetic Visual Analysis) dataset](http://refbase.cvc.uab.es/files/MMP2012a.pdf) You can get it from [here](https://github.com/mtobeiyf/ava_downloader).
+Before running the code, please create a new folder with the name "AVA_dataset".
+Here are some examples of images with theire scores
 ![result1](https://3.bp.blogspot.com/-_BuiLfAsHGE/WjgoftooRiI/AAAAAAAACR0/mB3tOfinfgA5Z7moldaLIGn92ounSOb8ACLcBGAs/s1600/image2.png)

 ### Our dataset

 The dataset is devided into landscape, portrait and architecture images.
 Our dataset evaluates images in different groups.
 The scores are calculated by survey results according to Bradley-Terry model.
 Our dataset can be downloaded by https://drive.google.com/drive/folders/1t9FfFZCEGzQk8mxs-i7BgLptyaYnzVxe?usp=sharing.
+Before running the code, please put the images into the folder "inputs".

 Landscape images and scores